Health unit probes whether COVID-19 variant behind 2nd Ontario long-term care home outbreak | CBC News

 The Simcoe Muskoka District Health Unit is investigating whether an outbreak at a long-term care home in the town of Bradford West Gwillimbury is due to the variant first detected in the United Kingdom.

-In a news release on Sunday, the health unit said a person linked to the Bradford Valley Care Community, 2656 6th Line, has tested positive for the variant.
+At a news conference on Sunday, the health unit said a person linked to the Bradford Valley Care Community has tested positive for the variant.
 This person has had close contact with another person who is a part of the outbreak at that home, it said.

-Dr. Charles Gardner, medical officer of health for the Simcoe Muskoka District Health Unit (SMDHU), said Public Health Ontario Laboratory told the health unit about the positive case late Saturday.
+Dr. Charles Gardner, medical officer of health for the Simcoe Muskoka District Health Unit, said the Public Health Ontario Laboratory told the health unit about the positive case late Saturday.

-"Given this situation, we are working together in partnership with the residence to implement additional measures to contain the spread while pursuing the necessary tests to determine if it is the UK variant of COVID-19 that is the cause of this outbreak," Gardner said in the release.
+"Given this situation, we are working together in partnership with the residence to implement additional measures to contain the spread while pursuing the necessary tests to determine if it is the U.K. variant of COVID-19 that is the cause of this outbreak," Gardner said in a new release.

 The health unit said it is investigating "all other connections" to the person who tested positive.
-The connections include a curbside retail setting.
+Gardner said the person worked in a retail setting in Simcoe County that offered curbside pickup, and two COVID-19 cases are linked to this setting.

-The news comes after the health unit said the variant is behind a deadly outbreak at Roberta Place Long Term Care Home in Barrie, Ont. on Saturday.
+The news comes after the health unit said the variant is behind a deadly outbreak at Roberta Place Long Term Care in Barrie, Ont., on Saturday.
 Genome sequencing on six COVID-19 samples from the home have been identified as the highly contagious variant.

 An outbreak at Roberta Place, first declared on Jan.
-8, has resulted in 41 deaths as of Sunday, 40 residents and one staff member.
+8, has resulted in the deaths of 40 residents and one essential caregiver as of Sunday.

+There are 127 resident and 86 staff cases of COVID-19 at Roberta Place.
+Six residents are also in hospital with COVID-19.

 The outbreak at Bradford Valley Care Community, meanwhile, was declared on Jan.
-14. As of Saturday, four residents out of 230 and three staff out of 260 have tested positive for COVID-19.
+14. As of Sunday, six residents out of 230 and three staff out of 260 have tested positive for COVID-19.

-Dr. Andrea Moser, chief medical officer for Sienna Senior Living, which owns and operates the facility, said staff members at the home are working to contain the outbreak.
+Dr. Andrea Moser, chief medical officer for Sienna Senior Living, which owns and operates the facility, said in a news release on Sunday that staff members at the home are working to contain the outbreak.

 "We are being extremely vigilant in our monitoring for signs and symptoms of COVID-19 and are taking all of the necessary steps to protect the safety of our residents and team members," Moser said.